pedrohenrique1421/Pedro-Henrique-descricoes/README.md

-- 👋 Hi, I’m Pedro Henrique de Andrade LIns
+- 👋 Hi, I’m Pedro Henrique de Andrade Lins
 - my instagram is @nobodystayonmyheart send me a dm <3
 - I want work with a T.I.
+- I want be a fullstack developer
+- I live on Brazil,Pernambuco, Recife.

 <!---
 pedrohenrique1421/pedrohenrique1421 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.